 Exercise Areas Article 539.1 applies except that hackamore, curb and double bridle are not allowed.
 Dressage Test "Article 539.2 applies except that curb and double bridle are not allowed (only snaffle bits).
 Cross-country and Jumping Tests - Article 539.3 applies except that curb, double bridle, hackamores, bit less bridle, wire, double wire and chain bits are not allowed.
-(See reference in FEI Eventing Guidelines on Use of Tack, Equipment and Dress on Eventing Rules page published on FEI Website).
+(Please refer to FEI TackApp) (See reference in FEI Eventing Guidelines on Use of Tack, Equipment and Dress on Eventing Rules page published on FEI Website).